Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach: Introduction

-This paper proposes a UAVN topology optimization method based on EPG.
-This method first decomposes the complex MINLP problem into a dual spatial scale optimization method of discrete links and continuous parameters.
-At large spatial scales, this paper proposes an EPG algorithm based on Log-Linear Learning (L3).
-This algorithm achieves a sparse configuration of network links through a probabilistic policy update mechanism, reducing redundant communication links and link interference while optimizing network connectivity.
-At small spatial scales, this paper proposes an approximate gradient based EPG (AG-EPG), which optimizes the energy consumption, deployment, power, and user allocation of UAVNs in a distributed environment to improve system throughput and reduce latency.
-Both algorithms require only local information interaction among nodes to make decisions, without relying on a central control node.
-Furthermore, to improve the adaptability and generalization ability of these algorithms in multiple scenarios and reduce the complexity of manual parameter tuning, this paper introduces a LLM and a self-built knowledge base to automatically generate utility functions and weight coefficients.
+Agentic AI in this paper refers to the high-level functional architecture that enables autonomous planning, goal-oriented task decomposition, and multi-agent coordination.
+It defines how the UAVN acts as a goal-seeking system to solve complex optimization problems.
+In contrast, the large language model (LLM) serves as a specific reasoning engine and knowledge source within Agentic AI.
+While Agentic AI provides the logic of agency and decision-making structures, the LLM facilitates semantic understanding of network intents and performs zero-shot reasoning for parameter generation based on the retrieved domain knowledge.
+In essence, Agentic AI is the framework of autonomous behavior, whereas the LLM is the cognitive tool that empowers the agents with expert-level reasoning capabilities.
+This paper proposes an Agentic AI-driven UAVN deployment optimization approach based on large language model (LLM)-enhanced exact potential game (EPG).
+This method decomposes the complex MINLP into a dual spatial scale optimization for discrete links and continuous parameters.
+At large spatial scales, an EPG algorithm based on log-linear learning (L3-EPG) achieves a sparse configuration of network links through a probabilistic policy update mechanism, reducing redundant communication links and link interference while optimizing network connectivity \cite{li2024timestamp}.
+At small spatial scales, this paper proposes an approximate gradient based EPG (AG-EPG), which optimizes energy consumption, deployment, power, and user allocation of UAVNs in a distributed environment to improve system throughput and reduce latency.
+Both algorithms require only local information interaction among nodes to make decisions without relying on a central control node.
+Furthermore, to improve the adaptability and generalization ability of these algorithms in multiple scenarios and to reduce the complexity of manual parameter tuning, this paper introduces an LLM and a self-built knowledge base to automatically generate weights for utility functions.
 The main contributions of this paper are as follows: